hzz0024/hzz0024.github.io/_posts/2020/2020-08-30-MAF_evaluation.markdown

 zcat test1.mafs.gz | awk '{print $6}' | tail -n +2| awk '{if(min==""){min=max=$1}; if($1>max) {max=$1}; if($1<min) {min=$1}; total+=$1; count+=1} END {print total/count, max, min}'
 ```

-- test 1 MAF with −doMajorMinor 5, −doMaf 2, and -sites (see Stahlke et al. 2020)
+- test 1 MAF with −doMajorMinor 5, −doMaf 2 (see Stahlke et al. 2020)

 −doMajorMinor 4 ----- use the reference allele as the major allele
 −doMaf 2 ----- calculate allele frequencies assuming a fixed major allele and an unknown minor allele